Beshik Tappeh

-Beshik Tappeh (بشيكتپه, also Romanized as Beshīk Tappeh; also known as Besh Tappeh, Besh Tepe, Peshik Tapeh, Peshīk Tappeh, and Pishik Tapeh) is a village in Shirin Su Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 950, in 185 families.
+Beshik Tappeh (بشيكتپه) (Note: Also romanized as Beshīk Tappeh; also known as Besh Tappeh, Besh Tepe, Peshik Tapeh, Peshīk Tappeh, and Pishik Tapeh) is a village in Shirin Su Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 950 in 185 households.
+The following census in 2011 counted 1,027 people in 283 households.
+The 2016 census measured the population of the village as 803 people in 262 households.